 It is understood that employees substituting temporarily in a position excluded from the bargaining unit shall maintain their membership in the B.C.
-Government and Service Employees' Union and dues shall be deducted in accordance with the provisions of Article 4 of this agreement.
+General Employees' Union and dues shall be deducted in accordance with the provisions of Article 4 of this agreement.

-(f) Substituting for the Maintenance Supervisor - It is understood that the rate of pay established for the Foreman is inclusive of remuneration paid in the absence of the Maintenance Supervisor.

-(g) Due to the nature of the Foreman's position, he will receive a one hundred fifty dollars (\$150) per month car allowance.

-(h) An employee on School District business shall be permitted to use the Employer's vehicle during the on call period.
+- (f) Substituting for the Maintenance Supervisor It is understood that the rate of pay established for the Foreman is inclusive of remuneration paid in the absence of the Maintenance Supervisor. - (g) Due to the nature of the Foreman's position, he will receive a \$150 per month car allowance. - (h) An employee on School District business shall be permitted to use the Employer's vehicle during the on-call period.